The aim of this short ninth step is to:

-To test Compfight and Easy tables plugins, you need to write a new post.
-The Compfight plugin adds a Compfight icon to your visual editor that enables you to quickly find and add Creative Commons images to posts.
+To test Pixabay and Easy tables plugins, you need to write a new post.
+The Pixabay plugin adds a Pixabay icon to your visual editor that enables you to quickly find and add Creative Commons images to posts.
 The Easy Table plugin adds a tables tool to your visual editor for adding simple tables to posts.

 To test the image widget and visual editor widget plugins you need to go to Appearance > Widgets and add their widget to your sidebar.